ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

     (`pandoc` would instead transform it into a single paragraph).

+-   You can use a subset of LaTeX within `$…$`

 # Other tools

 -   [Quarto](https://quarto.org/) builds on Pandoc to produce complex documents (papers, books, technical manuals…)
--   [Typst](https://typst.app/) is mainly an alternative to LaTeX, as it (currently) targets PDF.
-It is superb to produce scientific documents
+-   [Typst](https://typst.app/) is a modern alternative to LaTeX.
+It is much faster than LaTeX (being written in Rust and using saner and simpler defaults!) and is superb to produce scientific documents, although its usage is not widespread

 # Can we use LLMs?

 -   Large Language Models (LLMs) are the Big New Thing™!
--   Neural network trained on massive text datasets to generate text, translate, answer questions…
+-   Neural networks trained on massive text datasets to generate text, translate, answer questions…
 -   They only recognize statistical patterns: no true understanding!
--   Very good for text manipulation and structuring, but remember that they can only provide **structure**, not **content**!
+-   Very good for text manipulation and structuring, but remember that you must be responsible for the **content**, while they assist with the **structure**!

 ---